-- > sites suggested as potentially suitable by local residents (through the 2015 household survey) - the landowner was approached to confirm they would be happy for their site to be considered. - 100.
+- > sites suggested as potentially suitable by local residents (through the 2015 household survey) the landowner was approached to confirm they would be happy for their site to be considered. - 101.
 More sites were also put forward in late 2016 when North Dorset District Council ran a further call for sites to support its Local Plan Review, and landowners responded to the options consultation on this plan.
-Those adjoining the village were considered further. - 101.
+Those adjoining the village were considered further. - 102.
 The North Dorset Local Plan strategy is to focus development at the four main towns and the larger villages.
 Possible sites either side of the A354 in the gap between Blandford and Pimperne, unrelated to the village of Pimperne, were not assessed for development.
 Land within the town has been considered as an option for the future growth needs of Blandford as part of their Neighbourhood Plan.
-However as any larger site would be a strategic decision, such development should first be tested through the Local Plan, taking into account the importance this Neighbourhood Plan attributes to the gap between the town and Pimperne village. - 102.
+However as any larger site would be a strategic decision, such development should first be tested through the Local Plan, taking into account the importance this Neighbourhood Plan attributes to the gap between the town and Pimperne village. - 103.
 As a result of the site assessments, three potential housing sites adjoining the settlement boundary of the village were included as site allocations in the first version of the made Neighbourhood Plan.
-The combined potential of these three sites, together with the existing consents, more than met the projected housing needs for the parish and its fair share of growth. - Source Site Capacity (net) The Little Thatch, 50 Salisbury Road (1) Completions 9 dwellinas rear of Shepherds Way, Portman Road (2) Old School site, off Portman Road (5) rear of 10 St Peters Close (1) Woodbury, 10 Chapel Lane (1 net gain) 15 dwellings Granted planning consents for infill rear of Long House, Salisbury Road (5) Berkeley House, Church Road (1) Stable Court, Down Road (2) 1 Wellow Cottages, Salisbury Road (1) The Pimperne Shop and The Lodge (5) not specifically identified, but likely to be (5 - 7 dwellings) Infill sites within the some limited potential settlement boundary Additional site Iand east of Franwill Industrial Estate 15 dwellings allocations Iand north of Manor Farm Close (started) 14 dwellings Iand west of Old Bakery Close (reserve) 15 dwellings site for post 2026) Approx. 60 dwellings plus additional 15 dwellings post 2026 TOTAL - 103.
+The combined potential of these three sites, together with the existing consents, more than met the projected housing needs for the parish and its fair share of growth. - 104.
 The following table outlines the assessed potential from all of these sources.

-- 104. The site allocations should be developed at different times, spread evenly across the plan period, rather than (for example) all within the first 5 years of the plan's adoption.
+- 105. The site allocations should be developed at different times, spread evenly across the plan period, rather than (for example) all within the first 5 years of the plan's adoption.
 Such phasing would provide additional benefits of not 'flooding' the village with new housing for which local demand may be limited at that time, and allowing both the houses and new population to be absorbed without undue disruption to village life.
-The landowners of site west of Old Bakery Close have indicated that their land is unlikely to be made available before 2026. - 105.
+The landowners of site west of Old Bakery Close have indicated that their land is unlikely to be made available before 2026. - 106.
 This chapter contains the main findings of the site assessments and further technical checks, including the Strategic Environmental Assessment, which have been used to inform the policy allocations for each site.
 This will not negate the potential need for further or more detailed reports at planning application stage.